I've applied - what happens next?

 Track your application

-The simplest way to monitor the progress of your application is via UCAS Track, which updates your application status as soon as any changes occur.
+The simplest way to monitor the progress of your application is via the UCAS Applicant Hub, which updates your application status as soon as any changes occur.
 If you have any questions about your application, there are a number of ways for you to contact UCAS.
 You can also speak to our admissions team on firstname.lastname@example.org or +44 (0)161 295 4545.

 Receiving an offer to study with us

 There are two types of offer you can receive: an unconditional or a conditional offer.

 If you receive an unconditional offer from us and then decide to choose us as your firm choice, the place is yours – you’ll be joining the University of Salford!